facebookresearch/hydra/website/docs/tutorials/basic/5_composition.md

   - ui: full
   - schema: school
 ```
-The defaults are ordered:
- * If multiple configurations define the same value, the last one wins.
- * If multiple configurations contribute to the same dictionary, the result is the combined dictionary.

 The resulting configuration would be a composition of `mysql`, `full` ui and the `school` database schema (which we are seeing for the first time here):
 ```yaml